 The key to success with these dill pickle wraps is the pickles.
 My family loves crunchy pickles.
 Which means we really just love our refrigerator pickles.
 I make so many refrigerator dill pickles all some longer.
 Naturally, when I am buying pickles I am also buying the Claussen refrigerator pickles.
 So, for these pickle wraps, I am buying the refrigerator mini dills.

 The other key to success is super soft cream cheese.
 I have found the full-fat cream cheese works the best.
 Plus if you are on a low-carb high fat diet like the ketogenic diet, you need all the fat you can get.
 To be honest, I sometimes even microwave the cream cheese for a few seconds to make it super soft.
-To start making the dill pickle wraps, you will need to spread cream cheese on Buddig beef or ham slices.
-My family is torn on if the beef or the ham is better.
+To start making the dill pickle wraps, you will need to spread cream cheese on Buddig beef or deli ham slices.
+My family is torn on whether the beef or the ham is better.
 I personally, prefer the beef.
 But I don't stop eating the ham dill pickle wraps either.

 Now, I spread the cream cheese on the meat and then wrap it around a pickle I have dried off with paper towels.
 I actually do two or three layers of meat and cream cheese.
 For the second piece of cream cheese and meat, I make sure the seam of the first piece of meat is in the middle of the second piece of meat as seen in the picture.

 Once the pickles are wrapped, you put the whole wrapped pickles back in the fridge to let the cream cheese harden to make sure the cutting of the dill pickle wraps doesn't spit out the cream cheese.